MIT-LAE/Contrail_height_estimation/README.md

 | ERA5 data | [Copernicus CDS](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview)| `/net/d15/data/vmeijer/ERA5/` | For advection during the collocation|

 ## Script execution order
 The scripts in the `scripts/` folder make use of the code within the `CAP` folder to perform the collocation.
 The different scripts should be run in a particular order.
-Ensure that the `contrail-altitude-estimation` `conda` environment is activated.
+Ensure that the `contrail-altitude-estimation` `conda` environment is activated, and that you installed the `CAP` package.

 NOTE TO SELF: Input formats for the scripts below should be specified still.